zordius/subtask.js/README.md

 });
 ```

-* ISSUE 1: many small pieces of code to similar tasks for input.
+* ISSUE 1: many small pieces of code do similar tasks for input.
 * ISSUE 2: the real life of a page is async.

 **Everything should be async**